Springvar/home-assistant-flightradar24-card/README.md

 If `background_map` is configured, the selected map is rendered beneath the radar graphics.
 Use transparency to blend the map with the radar background color.

-##### Known Issue

-**Note:** The zoom levels of the radar overlay and the background map may not always align perfectly.
-This may cause aircraft icons or overlays to have small positional offsets on the map background.
-For exact position tracking, trust the radar overlay rather than the basemap.

 #### List Configuration

 Configure flight list settings with the `list` option.